 Availability: Available in cans and growler fills at the tap room (Jersey City)

-You can share this saison with friends and debate which you would rather have, a nuggy or a wedgie?
+You can share this farmhouse beer with friends and debate which you would rather have, a nuggy or a wedgie?
 While you don’t need to put somebody in a headlock to enjoy this Jersey City-made beer, the Nuggy Monster gets it’s flavor from the copious amount of nugget hops.
 The sweetness comes with the addition of rye and oats to offset the hoppy bitterness.

 Saison du Flounder